 Fire sprinkler installations must comply with fire protection standards, which there are legislative and mandatory provisions to indicate requirements for planning, installation and maintenance of fire protection systems.
 Fire protection standards can be written by independent organizations, insurance associations or government authorities to minimize the possibility and effects of fires.

-European countries intend to harmonize the EN standards all over Europe, instead of having individual fire standard in each country.
+European countries intend to harmonize the EN standards across Europe, instead of having individual a fire standard in each country.

-- the planning (buildings, hazard types, design criteria’s, water supplies, components)
+- Planning (buildings, hazard types, design criteria’s, water supplies, components)

-- the maintenance (user inspection and test, service and maintenance schedule)
+- Maintenance (user inspection and test, service and maintenance schedule)

 The building owner will decide the standard to be used in collaboration with the insurance company and local authority having jurisdiction (AHJ).